CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Our Proposed Method

-\textbf{Cross Selection.\quad} However, In the process of selecting labels, it is difficult to guarantee that the selected labels are 100\% accurate.
+\textbf{Cross selection.\quad} However, In the process of selecting labels, it is difficult to guarantee that the selected labels are 100\% accurate.
 In order to maximize the accuracy of selection, we propose a cross selection framework based on the idea of ensemble learning.
 Specifically, we train two identical models $\Theta^{(1)}$ and $\Theta^{(2)}$ through the same training and label selection process.
 By forming different decision boundaries, the two models can adaptively correct most of the errors even if there is noise in the selected confident pseudo labels.

 To maximize the accuracy of the selected labels, we employ a cross-supervised training process.
 This involves using the selected dataset $\mathcal{D}_{\mathrm{sel}}^1$ from $\mathrm{MB}^{(1)}$ to train $\Theta^{(2)}$, and vice versa, using the selected dataset $\mathcal{D}_{\mathrm{sel}}^2$ from $\mathrm{MB}^{(2)}$ to train $\Theta^{(1)}$.
 By doing so, the two models can learn from each other and further improve their ability to select true labels.
-In the test process, we will average the output of the two models to reduce the variance.
+In the test process, we will average the output of the two models to get the final prediction:

 where $f^{\prime}(\boldsymbol{x})$ denotes the final output of our method in the test process, $f^{1}(\boldsymbol{x})$ denotes the output of $\Theta^{(1)}$, $f^{2}(\boldsymbol{x})$ denotes the output of $\Theta^{(2)}$.